 Several recycling (kringloop) schemes are in existence, although these may vary slightly depending on the community where you choose to live.
 At these “Kringloop winkels” you can bring your old (but in good condition) goods like furniture, clothing, toys and books.
 These items will be sold in the store for a very low price.
 It’s worthwhile to have a look if you want to furnish your house in a low-budget way.

-In every community there are green and grey bins.
+In every neighbourhood there are green,orange and grey bins.

 Most municipalities are changing their policy on waste management and try to convince the public to recycle more and more.
 This is done for instance by collecting the grey bin only once a month and the orange and green bins every other week.